 The schedule categorizes disabilities according to the part of the body that has been affected, with each category consisting of different groups of medical problems.
 Within each group is a list of diagnoses, and a code is assigned to each one.

-For instance, there is a category devoted to digestive system issues that includes ulcers, weight loss and other abdominal conditions.
+For instance, there is a category devoted to digestive system issues that include ulcers, weight loss and other abdominal conditions.
 Under the “ulcers” category, there are four ratings: severe, moderately severe, moderate and mild.
 A severe ulcer is given a rating of 60 percent, while the other categories are rated at 40, 20 and 10 percent, respectively.

 For each severity level, the VA also lists particular symptoms you must be experiencing to qualify at the particular percentage rate.
 In order for you to receive a 60 rating for an ulcer, for example, you have to suffer from periodic vomiting and have only received partial relief from any ulcer therapy you have received.